About The Fascia Remedy

-The Fascia Remedy (TFR) is a method for restoring space, hydration, and movement to our fascial system based on two core principles: understanding how to effectively create change in our fascia and where to do it.
+The Fascia Remedy (TFR) is a method for restoring space, hydration, and movement within the fascial system, based on two core principles: understanding how to create meaningful change in fascia, and knowing where to apply that change.

-The standard Western medicine model (and many other healing modalities as well) are symptom-focused, so the root cause of chronic pain and dysfunction in the body is often overlooked.
-Where you feel the pain is rarely the problem!
-Instead of disconnecting from the body by silencing its messages through pills and surgery, The Fascia Remedy helps identify the core issue by systematically addressing the fascial lines where these messages originate.
+The standard Western medical model, along with many other healing modalities, is largely symptom-focused.
+As a result, the root causes of chronic pain and dysfunction are often overlooked.
+Where you feel pain is rarely the true problem!
+Rather than disconnecting from the body by silencing its signals through pills or surgery, The Fascia Remedy helps identify the core issues by systematically addressing the fascial lines where these messages originate.

-What makes The Fascia Remedy unique is that its principles can be applied in two ways: as a self-care practice you can use on your own, and through powerful bodywork facilitated by a trained practitioner.
-In other words, you can learn it to move, heal, and feel better in your own body—or, if you’re already in the health, fitness, or wellness space, you can train to bring this work to others.
+What makes The Fascia Remedy unique is that its principles can be applied in two distinct ways: as a self-care practice you can use independently, and through facilitated bodywork with a trained practitioner.
+In other words, you can learn this work to move, heal, and feel better in your own body, or, if you work in health, fitness, or wellness, you can train to bring these principles into your own professional practice.

 Here’s how it works: